-Mosaic is committed to creating and advancing a culture of inclusion, diversity and belonging where all feel engaged, respected and valued.
+Mosaic is dedicated to fostering a culture of inclusion, diversity, and belonging where everyone feels engaged, respected, and valued.

 Mosaic serves marginalized members of our community who are disadvantaged by ongoing systems of oppression, often designated as the ‘other’: